What predictive heating means and how it works

 - Best risk-free start.

-- Switching to predictive control later is easy.
+- Switching to predictive heating later is easy.

 Troubleshooting (common issues)